Tailgating in Gainesville - The Definitive Guide!

 Where can I stay?
 How early do I have to book my room?

 There are somewhere around 40 hotels, motels, B&B’s, and other accommodations around the Gainesville, Alachua county area.
 Obviously, the nicer, closer to the stadium hotels fill up the quickest, but you can still find rooms up to a month before gameday - so book early!
 You can find a list of all Alachua County accommodations can be found at http://www.visitgainesville.com/stay/hotels-motels-inns/

 To find available rooms, check out the Alachua County Visitors Bureau’s Available Rooms page at http://www.visitgainesville.com/stay/special-event-accommodations/.
-Keep in mind that when booking the room, most hotels will make you stay a minimum of two nights.
+Keep in mind that when booking the room, some hotels will make you stay a minimum of two nights.
 If you do not see any rooms available on this site, give our local visitor’s bureau a call at (866) 778-5002.
 They will be happy to accommodate you.